When Conspiracy Theory becomes Reality

-Only a year ago, anybody merely mentioning the creation of a single transatlantic market would have been accused of being a conspiracy theorist.
+Anybody merely mentioning the creation of a single transatlantic market only a year ago would have been accused of being a conspiracy theorist.
 And there is a good reason for this: anything that does not fit into the vision of the world provided by the mainstream media is condemned as conspiracy theory.
-Ostensibly, the EU was created as a counterbalance to the United States.
+Ostensibly, the EU was created to counterbalance the United States.
 So it was frowned upon to use official EU documents as proof to state that, on the contrary, the “European project” would lead to Europe merging with the United States.

 A project that was programmed long ago

 Looking at the official documents, we see that the first phase of the creation of the transatlantic market was the 1990 Transatlantic Declaration on EC-US Relations, made by what was then called the European Economic Community (EEC) and the United States.
 This established an institutional dialogue.
 From now on, an EU-United States summit is organised each year, together with bi-annual ministerial meetings.
 In 1995, the New Transatlantic Agenda was adopted.
 This partnership specifies an action plan and common objectives, such as the promotion of peace or the expansion of world trade.